pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

    \right)
 ,$$

-so this loss can be interpreted as an adaptation to the triplet loss, trying to mine the hardest negative example of the set for each positive pair, and squaring after the difference of distances.
+so this loss can be interpreted as an adaptation to the triplet loss, trying to mine the hardest negative example of the set for each positive pair, and also squaring the result.
 As usual in deep learning, instead of using the full set of examples, the loss is approximated with a batch of smaller size.

 #### Binary Noise-Contrastive Estimation (NCE) loss